NASS transmits amended electoral bill 2021 to Buhari – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-Recall that the Speaker of the House of Representatives, Femi Gbajabiamila, had on Thursday, met with President Buhari, where he sought his support for direct primaries as well as urging him to sign the recently passed electoral amendment bill into law.
+Speaker of the House of Representatives, Femi Gbajabiamila, had on Thursday, met with President Buhari, where he sought his support for direct primaries, as well as urging him to sign the recently passed electoral amendment bill into law.

-Many state governors, across the two main parties as well as the main opposition party, Peoples Democratic Party (PDP), are against direct primaries and have urged the president not to sign it into law because of the clause that mandates political parties to conduct direct primaries in selecting candidat
+Many state governors, across the two main parties as well as the main opposition party, Peoples Democratic Party (PDP) are against direct primaries and have urged the president not to sign it into law because of the clause that mandates political parties to conduct direct primaries in selecting candidates.

 Leave a Reply